 What Twitter data can you access through Altmetric data exports?

 Altmetric displays lots of useful information about tweets on our details pages and in the interface of the Explorer, including the date of the tweet, a snippet of its text, and a link that takes you back to Twitter.
 However, there is a limit to what Altmetric can share in our data exports via CSV and API.
-The only fields you will find in these formats are the Tweet ID and the Tweeter ID.
+The only fields you will find in these exports are the Tweet ID and the Tweeter ID.

 What are those two fields?
 The Tweet ID is a numerical string that you’ll find in the URL of any tweet.
 For example, see this Tweet URL:

 The Tweet ID here is 1263804711637078017 - the end of the URL that will take you directly to the tweet itself.

 The tweeter ID is also a numerical string, but it refers to the profile that sent the tweet.